Avaiga/taipy-doc/docs/knowledge_base/tips/multithreading/index.md

         time.sleep(5)
 ```

-This script will generate a random number between 1 and 100, send it through a socket, and wait 5 seconds before sending another number.
+This script generates a random number between 1 and 100, sends it through a socket, and waits 5 seconds before sending another number.

 ## Step 2: Create the Receiver Script